 There is no passion to be found playing small in settling for a life that is less than the one you are capable of living.

-Transform conversation with our partners from budget-focussed to revenue-focussed while simultaneously explaining that we are a user-focussed organisation.
+Transform conversation with our partners from budget-focused to revenue-focused while simultaneously explaining that we are a user-focused organisation.
 I’m more than happy to have a drink with anyone reading this to explain this in more detail.

 Another challenge will be to deal with the ongoing name confusion between me and my great colleagues Rob vd H, Rob v S, Rob v G and Rob Janssen.